Gricel-lee/EvoChecker-Installation/Viking and Evochecker/README.md

 ![image](https://user-images.githubusercontent.com/63869574/143779349-bcbdcc6f-2159-467e-bbf7-799542f215e2.png)

-- To run the shell file, go to the scratch subfolder and run it as[^3]:
+- Go to the scratch subfolder where all the Evochecker files are and run it[^3].
+The next example is in Windows using PuTTY:

 ![image](https://user-images.githubusercontent.com/63869574/143894178-ab36e910-8cb0-4a2a-87c0-6e6295b57b84.png)